 Just as a race car must be streamline and wind resistant to perform at its peak during a high speed race, your body needs to be sleek and drag-free in order for you to cut through the water with ease.
 The number one thing you can do to increase your speed in the water is to streamline your body for higher levels of efficiency.
 Because your head leads the way, good head positioning helps cut down on drag and ensures that the rest of your body aligns into perfect positioning.
-Make sure that your head isn’t too high or too low, and check that you aren’t straining more than 90 degrees to take a breath.
+Make sure that your head isn’t too high or too low, and ensure that you aren’t straining upward to take a breath.
 Swimmer’s snorkels are an excellent way to double check head alignment while training.

 #2 Control Your Kick

-Although it sounds contrary to common sense, an inefficient kick can actually slow you down in the water.
+Although it sounds contrary to a swimmers’ common sense, an inefficient kick can actually slow you down in the water.
 Kicking is often one of the weakest aspects of a swimmer’s stroke and a bad kick will deplete your energy fast.
 One of the easiest things you can do to maximize your kick’s efficiency, when swimming with the flutter kick, is to keep your legs close together.
 Visualize yourself swimming through a narrow passage way and try to make each kick as compact and effective as possible.
 This will help increase your speed and minimize the amount of energy wasted.

 #3 W.P.S.
 (Water Per Stroke)

 Swimming faster all comes down to using the water’s physical properties to your advantage.
 The more water you’re able to move during your stroke, the faster you’ll cut through the water.
 A good way to displace more water without creating additional drag is to allow your body to work in a rhythmic harmony with your stroke.
-First, be sure to reach as far forward during the arm portion of your stroke and use an hourglass motioned pull when bringing your arms towards your body.
+First, be sure to reach as far forward during the catch portion of your stroke and use an hourglass motion to pull when bringing your arms down towards your body.
 This will help scoop and move as much water as possible.
 While your arms are helping your W.P.S., your body should also be rotating from side to side on an even cadence.
 This rotation will help you reach further and therefore allow your upper body to displace more water.

 #4 Check Your Core